 Government and not for profit accounting share some similarities.
 For instance, both of them require a greater need for transparency because constituents and donors want to know where their money is going.
 Both also require a need for reduced human error.
 But there are differences between the two as well, and accountants need to be aware of them, should they move from one entity to the other.
 Here are some of the main differences between government and not-for-profit accounting practices.

 Before you dive in, know that Questica is an expert in government and not-for-profit accounting and a host of other financial issues.
 Since 1998, Questica has worked to make finances easier and better for public sector and non-profit clients.
-We manage over $63 million in annual public sector and non-profit budgets, and we want to help you.
+We manage over $63 billion in annual public sector and non-profit budgets, and we want to help you.
 Browse our website for more information.